Spatio-Temporal Pricing for Ridesharing Platforms

-We first prove the existence of anonymous, origin-destination, competitive equilibrium (CE) prices, allowing the unit price of a trip to depend on market conditions at both the origin and destination.\footnote{The idea that the unit price for a trip might depend on the destination is already familiar in taxi systems, with trips to the suburbs billed with a surcharge to reflect that drivers may need to return to the city without a fare.
-Origin-destination pricing also seems practical.
-Indeed, ridesharing platforms are moving in this direction, and this is facilitated by the movement to quoting a total payment for a trip rather than an origin-based surge multiplier. \url{https://newsroom.uber.com/upfront-fares-no-math-and-no-surprises/}, visited September 1, 2017; \url{https://blog.lyft.com/posts/now-live-see-your-ride-total}, visited September 1, 2017; \href{https://www.bloomberg.com/news/articles/2017-05-19/uber-s-future-may-rely-on-predicting-how-much-you-re-willing-to-pay}{https://www.bloomberg.com/news/articles/2017-05-19/uber-s-future-may-rely-on-predicting-how-much-you-re-} \url{willing-to-pay}, visited September 1, 2017.} The STP mechanism users {\em driver-pessimal CE prices}, recomputing a driver-pessimal CE plan in the event of any deviations from the current plan.
-The mechanism induces an extensive-form game among the drivers, where the total payoff to each driver is determined by the mechanism's dispatch and payment rules.
+We first show that the welfare-optimal planning problem can be reduced to a minimum cost flow (MCF) problem.
+The integrality of the linear program (LP) of MCF guarantees the existence of anonymous (not depending on the identity of rider or driver), origin-destination, competitive equilibrium (CE) prices, allowing the price of a trip to depend on market conditions at both the origin and destination.
+The lattice structure of the dual LP also implies that drivers' total utilities among all CE plans form a lattice.
+The STP mechanism uses {\em driver-pessimal CE prices}, computing a driver-pessimal CE plan at the beginning of the planning horizon, as well as after any deviations from the current plan.
+This induces an extensive-form game among the drivers, where the total payoff to each driver is determined by the mechanism's dispatch and payment rules, as well as the actions taken by the other drivers.
 The main result is that the STP mechanism satisfies all the desiderata outlined above.
-Somewhat surprisingly, the use of driver-pessimal CE prices (vs., for example, driver-optimal CE prices as in Vickrey-Clarke-Groves mechanisms) is essential for achieving our main result, that accepting the mechanism's dispatches at all times forms a subgame-perfect equilibrium among the drivers.
-The proof of incentive alignment makes use of the $M^\natural$ concavity of min-cost flow objectives~\cite{murota2003discrete}.
-The same connection to min-cost flow leads to an efficient algorithm to compute an optimal dispatch plan and prices, and to operationalize the STP mechanism.